echenley/pinkyPromise/README.md

 # pinkyPromise

-`pinkyPromise` is an ultra-bare-bones JavaScript implementation of promises intended to provide insight into a relatively common asynchronous programming technique.
+`pinkyPromise` is an ultra-bare-bones JavaScript implementation of promises intended to provide insight into the inner workings of JavaScript promises.

 The original blog post: [pinkyPromise: JavaScript Promises in 27 Lines of Code](http://henleyedition.com/pinkypromise-javascript-promises-in-27-lines-of-code/).